 The purpose of business is not only for profit but also for creating shared value.
 By harmonizing the 5P-goals within the framework of the Strategy Tree, the needs of the organisation and the needs of their employees, students, and clients, added value is created for all parties involved.

 “In the long run, all businesses and business leaders will be judged not by their profits or their products but by their impact on humanity.”
 (D.J.
 DePree, founder of Herman Miller)

 Research has proven that not the objective environmental conditions, but the subjective interpretation of it, affects the well-being and behaviour of humans.
 The way human beings perceive and experience the environment therefore also influences their productivity (efficiency and effectiveness).

 ‘Soft’ employee engagement metrics are therefore in most cases even more important than ‘hard’ cost metrics.
 By combining quantitative and qualitative measures for productivity, overall harmony on all levels can be created from which your organisation can benefit a lot and be an example.

-In measuring the performance of the workplace strategy, this formula of ‘inner environment’ of humans (The Inner Architecture of Mind) is equally important and is the other side of the coin, which we mostly ignore in the technical field.
+In measuring the performance of the workplace strategy, this formula of ‘inner environment’ of humans (The Inner Architecture of Mind, Body & Energy) is equally important and is the other side of the coin, which we mostly ignore in the technical field.